bcobo/SIRENA/doc/SIRENAfunctions.rst

     .. cpp:member:: gsl_vector* pulsetemplateMaxLengthFixedFilter

         GSL vector with the :option:`largeFilter`-length pulse template whose energy is going to be added to the library

+    .. cpp:member:: gsl_vector* pulsetemplateMaxLengthFixedFilter_B0

+        GSL vector with the :option:`largeFilter`-length pulse template whose energy is going to be added to the library (without baseline)

 .. cpp:function:: void writeLog(FILE *fileRef, string type, int verbosity, string message)